[Updated for 2021].

 Typically, these write-ups are invalid because of three common errors:

-- No ISO 9001 citation.
-Without citing the exact clause which is alleged to be in violation, the client (again) cannot take proper corrective action because they don’t know what is actually wrong.
-Citing the clause in violation is also an accreditation rule requirement, so any finding that doesn’t indicate an exact clause can be thrown out, or the CB must amend the finding to include the proper clause.
-Be cautious, too, when CB auditors cite clauses or documents other than ISO 9001, such as internal CB documents, “IAF guidance documents” or anything else the auditor may have seen on the internet.
+- No requirement cited.
+Without citing the exact clause of the standard which is alleged to be in violation, the client (again) cannot take proper corrective action because they don’t know what is actually wrong.
+Citing the requirement is also an industry rule, so any finding that doesn’t indicate an exact clause can be thrown out, or the CB must amend the finding to include the proper clause.
+Be cautious, too, when CB auditors cite clauses or documents other than the particular standard; I’ve seen auditors try to write up ISO 9001 audit findings, but by quoting internal CB documents, “IAF guidance documents” or something they saw on the internet.
 Audit findings can only be written against the standard you are being audited against, and that’s a firm contractual requirement.

 - Invented requirement.
-This is the most common problem, where auditors — after years of auditing against their past employer’s QMS, rather than the ISO 9001 standard — come to assume that requirements exist in the standard when they actually do not.
-Search the ISO 9001 standard for “training matrix,” “annual management review meetings” or “preventive maintenance records” and you can see how much of a problem this is (none of those are actually required, but nevertheless routinely mandated by CB auditors.)
-And, again, if there is no clear citation of an actual ISO 9001 requirement, the client cannot possibly take proper corrective action.
+This is the most common problem, where auditors — after years of auditing against their past employer’s QMS — come to assume that requirements exist in the standard when they actually do not.
+How many ISO 9001 auditors have demanded a “training matrix” or “preventive maintenance records,” even though the standard doesn’t mention them?
+And, once again, in such cases, the client cannot possibly take proper corrective action.
 Worse, if the client does act on the finding, they are essentially allowing the CB auditor to build their quality system based on the auditor’s personal whims and expectations, so that afterwards the auditor is essentially auditing their own work… a serious violation.

 There are many other reasons why a finding might be invalid, as well, but these are the most common.